erni27/imcache/README.md

 `imcache` supports max entries limit.
 If the max entries limit is set, the cache evicts the least recently used entry when the max entries limit is reached regardless of the expiration time.

 LRU eviction is implemented using a doubly linked list.
 The list is ordered by the time of the last access to the entry.
 The most recently used entry is always at the head of the list.
 The least recently used entry is always at the tail of the list.
 It means that if the max entries limit is set, `Cache` maintains another data structure in addition to the map of entries.
-It increases the memory usage and decreases the write performance.
+It increases the memory usage and slightly decreases the write performance.

 The max entries limit can be configured when creating a new `Cache` instance.